2010 Robert Bruss Real Estate Book Award

 A well-managed investment property, with tenants who pay the rent on time and monthly expenses that are less than the rent, can bring you a steady stream of income.
 Most landlords who chose to buy single-family homes did so with this purpose in mind.

-Diversification of income
+Diversification of Income

 You never know what life is going to throw at you.
-If you’re laid off from your job, or your health takes a turn for the worse, your primary source of income—presumably your salary—could be jeopardized.
+If you’re laid off from your job or your health takes a turn for the worse, your primary source of income—presumably your salary—could be jeopardized.
 Owning an investment property diversifies your income stream and can give you somewhat of a cushion.

 Unlike more volatile investments, the returns on real estate are fairly steady.
 While stock values can fall or even disintegrate entirely, land and property won’t disappear on you.
-And history shows us that they almost always hold their value—or at least bounce back after a tumble.
+And history shows us that land and property almost always hold their value—or at least bounce back after a tumble.
+Also, even when property values are down, people need places to live—a fact that keeps rents relatively high even during recessionary periods.

-Investment diversification
+Investment Diversification

 Owning property also diversifies your investment portfolio, which is a cardinal rule of investing.
 The reasoning for the rule is pretty easy to understand, if you get the idea of not putting all your eggs in one basket: Should something unforeseeable happen to your riskier investments, such as stocks, you’ll have the backup of a tangible, relatively low-risk asset.
 As you approach retirement, it’s good to start shifting into lower-risk investments, to ensure the cash you need doesn’t disappear when you’re relying on it.